Information Design - Final Project / Infographic Video Animation

 Research

-In Week 1, we formed a group of 10 members for this project, including the following:
+In Week 1, we formed a group of 10 members for this project,

 - Katelyn Tan Kye Ling (Group Leader)